A Visit to the Nuremberg Toy Museum- Spielzeugmuseum Nuremberg

 Nuremberg Toy Museum

 Visiting the Nuremberg Toy Museum takes you on a trip through time with a little lesson in toy history.
-(You know, I think if history teachers included lessons that included toys and puppet shows, more people would get excited about it).
-As you go up the stairs (or elevator) you move forward in time.
-(This means, if you want to skip to the Playmos, head upstairs!)
+As you go up the levels, you move forward in time.
+So, if you want to skip to the Playmos, head upstairs!

 In the Beginning there was Wood